 Stock-based compensation expense reflected in our statement of operations includes expense related to equity awards issued by certain of our subsidiaries and awards granted to the Company's Corporate employees and the employees of Angi Inc. These awards have been in the form of restricted stock units ("RSUs"), performance-based RSUs, market-based RSUs and restricted stock.
-For RSUs, the value of the instrument is measured at the grant date as the fair value of the instrument is measured at the grant date as the fair value of the instrument is measured at the grant date as the fair value of the instrument is measured at the grant date as the fair value of the underlying common stock and expensed as stock-based compensation over the vesting term.
-For performance-based compensation over the vesting term when the performance targets are considered probable of being achieved.
+For RSUs, the value of the instrument is measured at the grant date as the fair value of the underlying common stock and expensed as stock-based compensation expense over the vesting term.
+For performance-based RSUs, the value of the instrument is measured at the grant date as the fair value of the underlying common stock and expensed as stock-based compensation over the vesting term when the performance targets are considered probable of being achieved.
 For market-based RSUs, a lattice model is used to estimate the value of the awards.
 For IAC restricted stock, a lattice model was used to estimate the fair value of the award which is based on the satisfaction of IAC's stock price targets.